-You won't pay more than \$35 for a one-month supply of each covered insulin product on Tier 3.
+You won't pay more than \$35 for a one-month supply of each covered insulin product on Tier 3, even if you haven't paid your deductible.

 Please see Section 9 of this chapter for more information on Part D vaccines cost sharing for Part D vaccines.